fuegovic/Starguard/docs/troubleshooting.md

 ```

 A `manifest unknown` error is a different problem: the package is reachable
 but the tag is not there.
+The usual cause on a new deployment is that no
+release has been cut yet, so `latest` does not exist: `latest` follows the
+newest release and not the tip of `main`.
+Set `STARGUARD_IMAGE_TAG=main`
+until there is a release to move to.
+Otherwise check `STARGUARD_IMAGE_TAG`
-Check `STARGUARD_IMAGE_TAG` against the tags the
-repository's releases actually published.
+against the tags the repository's releases actually published.

 ## The bot is online but has no slash commands